 Teaching and learning

-Teaching and learning in 2020-21 academic year will be provided via a blended delivery model, offering class-based lectures and tutorials, including laboratory, workshop and field-based practical activities wherever possible, and online delivery to replace large group teaching like lectures which cannot be accommodated physically at present due to social-distancing rules.
+Teaching and learning will be provided via a blended delivery model, offering class-based lectures and tutorials, including laboratory, workshop and field-based practical activities and online delivery.

 When not attending lectures or seminars, you will also be expected to study through independent learning.
 Independent learning plays a vital role in your studies and involves research, such as reading books and journal articles, preparing assignments and presentations, working on individual and group projects.

-During one term, you will typically be attending four modules of 15 credits each.
-A taught 15 credit module consists of approximately 10 hours of Lecture content, 20 hours of seminar content and assessment practice.
-On top of this, you will be expected to spend around 10 – 15 hours per week on independent learning and completing assessments.
+During one term, you will typically be attending three modules of 15 credits each.
+A taught 15 credit module consists of approximately 10 hours of lecture content, 20 hours of seminar content and assessment practice.
+On top of this, you will be expected to spend around 10 to 15 hours per week on independent learning and completing assessments.

 You will have access to a variety of materials to support you in your learning, such as books, journals, lecture notes and a wide range of e-resources.